markster70/M9-WP-Boilerplate/README.md

 - Take a look at the heading font sizes in the typography partial
 - Take a moment to look at the mixins and functions available - use them as you wish, or add others
 - Take a look at the pre-defined spacing vars - choose whether to include that partial
+- Take a look at these variables - I set them to allow for font's / bg images to run in both dev and prod

+Note the use of the @@staticAssetPath alias - this comes from vite.config.js

+`$font-path : "@@staticAssetPath/fonts" !default;`
+`$image-path : "@@staticAssetPath/images" !default;`

 ### Static Assets

 Fonts and Static Images can be added in /fe-src/static.

+Fonts wise - Google's Montserrat is already included, but replace as you wish..

 They will be referenced in the css correctly via rollup / node aliases.